kylebr13/MSGraphScripts/README.md

 ``` & "C:\Users\*USERPROFILE*\MSGraph\Scripts\Intune\Android\DeleteDeviceUsingIMEI.ps1" ```

-This will allow the scripts to run.
+This will run the specific script you want.